 “Why are you afraid of death?”

 A Buddhist lecturer raised this question as he began to speak about the reflections on life and death in a gathering I once attended at the Buddhist Temple.
-Indeed, it sprinkled my day with inspiration.
+Indeed, it sprinkled my day with reflection.

 Suddenly one mother answered.
 “I love my kids.”
 Another lady whispered, “I am not ready yet.”
 Then one man stood and answered quickly, “I am afraid what my wife will do with my money.”